The MAV Future of Local Government National Conference

 A World First

-bHive is a world first, place based sharing economy cooperative, receiving global interest through the ‘Platform Cooperative’ network. bHive is featured in this infographic. bHive will be featured at the third Platform Cooperatives conference in New York in November 2017.
+bHive is a world first, place based sharing economy cooperative, receiving global interest through the ‘Platform Cooperative’ network. bHive is featured in this infographic. bHive featured at the third Platform Cooperatives conference in New York in November 2017.

 Why Now and Why Bendigo?